Kick Off the Year-End Giving Season With Your Giving Tuesday Campaign

 In a distance race, it helps to get started with a burst of speed.
-It helps you get out in front of the competition and sets the tone for the rest of the race. #GivingTuesday is a chance to make a great start to your year-end campaign.
+You get out in front of the competition and set the tone for the rest of the race.
+Giving Tuesday is a chance to make a great start to your year-end campaign.
 Using the energy around the giving day to capture donors and fundraisers early on will put you in a great position to meet or exceed your year-end fundraising goals.
 These strategies can bring two important fundraising initiatives together to become even more powerful.

 Get the latest fundraising tips, trends, and ideas in your inbox.

 Thank you for subscribing